Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Numerical experiments

 \subsection{Results}

-\cref{fig:rosenbrock_large,fig:mnist,fig:movielens} show the results of the experiments.
+\cref{fig:rosenbrock_large,fig:mnist,fig:movielens,fig:wave_equation} show the results of the experiments.
 We ran each algorithm with several parameter settings as described in the previous section; only the results with the best performing parameters are plotted.
 If the best one cannot be determined, multiple lines are plotted.
-In all three instances, our method decreases the objective function value faster than DP and PG.
-In addition, the right-hand figures in \cref{fig:mnist,fig:movielens} show that our method outperforms other methods on test data.
+In the setup shown in \cref{fig:movielens}, \ABO could not complete the first iteration within the time limit (200 seconds), so the plot was omitted.
+In all four instances, the proposed method decreases the objective function value faster than or as fast as the compared methods.

-\cref{fig:rosenbrock_large,fig:movielens} show that, for DP, a large $\mu$ is favorable early in the algorithm while a small $\mu$ is favorable toward the end of the algorithm.
-This result suggests that decreasing $\mu$ speeds up LM methods and partially explains why our LM method, which gradually decreases $\mu$, is faster than DP, which fixes $\mu$.

-\cref{fig:rosenbrock_large,fig:mnist,fig:movielens} show the objective function value and test performance at $\bar x_t$ obtained by \cref{alg:apg} instead of $x_k$ obtained by \cref{alg:proposed_backtracking} by following \cref{thm:oracle_complexity_global}.
-Because our method guarantees that $F(x_k)$ is decreasing in $k$, but not necessarily that $F(\bar x_t)$ is decreasing in $t$, some lines in the figures oscillate.
-For DP, the values at the solutions obtained by the algorithm for the subproblem are plotted.

-In the setting of \cref{fig:movielens}, we see that it is better not to make the objective function value too small to attain a small test RMSE; that is, early stopping may be effective, though the detailed investigation is beyond the scope of this paper.
+The main difference between \DP and our method is how to set the damping parameter $\mu$; \DP fixes $\mu$ as a constant while we adaptively choose it at each iteration.
+This adaptability is considered one reason for the fast convergence of the proposed method. \cref{fig:rosenbrock_large} shows that, for \DP, $\mu = 10^1$ is faster in the early stage while $\mu = 10^0$ is faster at the end, which also supports the importance of the adaptability of $\mu$.